josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/🧠_assessment_and_differential.md

 ---

-## 📉 Distinguish prioritisation from concealment
+## 27. 📉 Distinguish Prioritisation From Concealment

 The system may ultimately decide:

 > **Yes, this creates some readiness loss.
-We accept it.**
+We accept it because the alternative carries a different cost or risk.**

 That is not automatically governance failure.

-Governments accept risk constantly.
+Governments make trade-offs.

-The important distinction is whether the risk was:
+The relevant distinction is whether the consequence was:

 - visible;
 - understood;